 Turmeric powder can replace yellow dye in few food items.
 Apart from color, you’ll be reaping nutrients and vitamins for your body.

 Yellow dye 5 made of coal tar.
 Yes you read it right, it is the old fashioned coal tar which is used to make yellow dye 5.
 There are other such dyes which are made from coal.
 The FDA is has given list of dyes made from coal tar.

 Foods with Yellow Dye

 FDA approved two types of yellow dyes in food, one is yellow dye 5 and other is yellow dye 6.
 Yellow dye #5 is the second most used dye.
-Products like chips, cheese flavored items, puddings, sweets, cereals, waffles, soft drinks.
+Products like chips, cheese flavored items, puddings, sweets, cereals, waffles, soft drinks come under this category.
 As mentioned above few cosmetic and medicines include this dye.

 Daily consumption limit of yellow dye #5 based on Center for Science in the Public Interest is 5mg/day.
 So you must believe in “Everything in moderation”, include meal and snacks you must eat in moderation to keep yourself at bay from its irritants.
 However, those you’re sensitive to this dye must completely avoid it in their foods.

 Yellow Dye Allergy News